 On the death of Malcolm III and his eldest son Edward at the The Battle of Alnwick in 1093, Donald attempted to re-instate the traditional Gaelic tanist system of inheritance had formerly been practised by the MacAlpin dynasty of Scotland.
 He seized the throne at sixty years old ruling jointly with his nephew, Edmund, who was Malcolm's son by his second wife Margaret.Iona Abbey

 Highlanders under Donald Bane surrounded Edinburgh Castle, where Queen Margaret lay mortally ill and the surviving sons of Malcolm Canmore had taken refuge.
-His intentions were to take his nephews prisoner, but they managed to escape his clutches.
+He intended to take his nephew's prisoner, but they managed to escape his clutches.

 An English force overthrew Donald Bane again in 1097, making Duncan's half-brother, Edgar, King of Scots.
 Donald Bane was imprisoned at Rescobie in Angus by his nephew, who had his eyes put out.
 He died in prison there in 1099 and was interred at Iona Abbey, the traditional burial place of the Celtic kings of Scotland, he was to become the last of his dynasty to be buried at Iona.